 While our lower heaven darkened, we were taught how to offer up our sufferings and were blessed with hope.

-There is a dream-like quality to becoming Catholic as an Anglican.
+There is a dreamlike quality to becoming Catholic as an Anglican.
 As the darkness of loss fades and the light of faith dawns, it is like waking up in the house I’ve lived in all my days and finding that there is so much more life in it than I have been shown.
 A bit like going through the wardrobe to Narnia.
 The “stately home” of creed and liturgy is familiar, but is becoming so much more vivid; it’s as though long-loved statues and paintings can now come to life and speak and move to reveal so much more of their Creator’s heart.
-All the prayers I have treasured are found in the Ordinariate’s Liturgy of the Eucharist, enriched with the full Catholic truth of the Eucharistic sacrifice and Real Presence.
-What seemed to be “private interpretations,” such as my cherishing of Colossians 1:24 as a key to suffering, is no longer a simple tune I hum to myself, but the theme of great symphonic variations such as St. John Paul II’s Salvifici Doloris.
+All the prayers I have treasured are found in the ordinariate’s Liturgy of the Eucharist, enriched with the full Catholic truth of the eucharistic sacrifice and Real Presence.
+What seemed to be “private interpretations,” such as my cherishing of Colossians 1:24 as a key to suffering, is no longer a simple tune I hum to myself, but the theme of great symphonic variations such as Pope St. John Paul II’s Salvifici Doloris.
 We are so thankful for the faithfulness of Pope Emeritus Benedict XVI and Pope Francis to Jesus’ commission to “strengthen your brethren” (Lk 22:32).
 The new depths of sacramental grace and the full communion of saints will sustain us as our story continues to unfold.
 We are only beginning to explore …

 And therefore we also having so great a cloud of witnesses over our head, laying aside every weight and sin which surrounds us, let us run by patience to the fight proposed to us: Looking on Jesus, the author and finisher of faith, who having joy set before him, endured the cross, despising the shame, and now sitteth on the right hand of the throne of God.
-(Hebrews 12:1–2, Douay-Rheims 1899 American Edition)
+(Heb 12:1–2, Douay-Rheims 1899 American Edition)